Azure-Samples/hdinsight-java-storm-eventhub/README.md

 # hdinsight-java-storm-eventhub

 An example of how to read and write from Azure Event Hub using an Apache Storm topology (written in Java,) on an Azure HDInsight cluster.
+This example uses the Event Hubs spout provided by Microsoft, which is required for Storm 0.9.3 (HDInsight version 3.2.)

 ##Prerequisites